-Use the READ and keys until Review Data is highlighted.
+Use the READ and highlighted.

 - 2. Follow prompts and instructions provided by scan tool and then select item whose data you wish to review. - The Review Data menu shows a checkmark next to the item(s) that has data. - If there is not a checkmark next to the item. then this item can't be selected until the appropriate function is run from the Diagnostic Menu. - See "Recording" on page 15 for detailed instructions on this function.